How-to Home Lighting Tips That Will Bring Out the Best in a Room’s Decor

 Lighting a room is one aspect of decorating that many don’t place enough emphasis when planning out how to decorate a room.
 I am a little obsessed with getting the lighting in every room right.

-Many years ago, I used to do home decorating consults.
+Many years ago, I did home decorating consults.
 I would spend a few hours in someone’s home and help them find the best ways to use what they already owned and if needed, then help them choose new furnishings.

 I noticed early on that no one seemed to care about their lighting.
-What they did care about was if they had a pretty chandelier or a trendy style of table lamp, but their rooms lacked ambiance, especially at night.
+What they did care about was only if they had a pretty chandelier or a trendy style of table lamp, but their rooms lacked ambiance, especially at night.
+They didn’t care that the chandelier’s light was glaring or if the shades looked orange when a lamp was on.

 Talking about lighting became part of every consult I did.
 As it is much more than just a pretty light fixture.